La Via Francigena - the Roads to Rome

 25 May: Free day in Rome

-Lucca is connected by bus to Florence, Pisa and the Pisa airport.
+Lucca is connected by bus from Florence and the Pisa airport.
 The bus companies operating in the area are called Lazzi and Clap.

 There is a bus that travels directly from Pisa Airport to Pazzale Verdi in Lucca (€4 +)